tashajeske/Numerical-Analysis/Software Manual/OMPConjGrad.md

     }
     // initialize delta0 to be r0^Tr0 or the dot product of r0 and r0
     double delta0=0.0;
-    # pragma omp parallel for
     for (int i=0; i<n; i++){
         delta0=delta0+r0[i]*r0[i];
     }
     // initialize b_delta to be b^Tb or the dot product of b and b double b_delta=0.0;
-    # pragma omp parallel for
     for (int i=0; i<n; i++){
         b_delta=b_delta+b[i]*b[i];
     }